RihabFarmati/Little-start/README.md

 🛠️ How to Run
 Clone the project.
 Open in Android Studio.
 Run on a real device (not all emulators support microphone input).
 Grant microphone permission when promp

+🚀 Coming Soon
+🎂 "Make a wish" voice before blowing

+🔁 Relight the candle after a countdown

+🖼️ Multiple candle styles or themes

+✨ Celebration animation when flame goes out

+👧 For
+This app was made for my niece to enjoy learning and laughing — one magical flame at a time.